Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Optical Yb qudits

 In our previous work~\cite{ZalivakoSemerikov2021}, we have proposed the electric quadrupole transition $^2S_{1/2}(F=0,m_F=0)$ $\to$ $^2D_{3/2}(F=2,m_F=0)$ in $^{171}$Yb$^{+}$ to encode an optical qubit.
 This transition has a wavelength of 435.5 nm and the natural linewidth of 3 Hz (the corresponding upper level life time equals $\tau$= 53 ms).
 Such encoding combines already mentioned features of ytterbium ions with advantages of optical qubits, mainly, in addressing.
 First, for addressing optical qubits one can use lasers with visible-light wavelength range, whereas for addressing mw qubits ultraviolet lasers are typically required.
 This allows using more efficient optical components, for example, ${\rm TeO_2}$ acousto-optical deflectors (AODs), which exhibit much larger scan range.
 Second, in order to perform a two-qubit operation on mw qubits two non co-propagating laser beams are required, while for optical qubits a single beam is enough.
-These features are important for further scalability of these systems.
 Moreover, in comparison with $^{40}$Ca$^{+}$ optical qubits, the proposed transition in $^{171}$Yb$^{+}$ ions exhibits two orders of magnitude smaller sensitivity to the magnetic field (52 Hz/$\mu$T at 500 $\mu$T field offset required for cooling in comparison to 5600 Hz/$\mu$T in $^{40}$Ca$^{+}$ ions), which leads to lower requirements for magnetic shielding.
+However, exploring these potential advantages of $^{171}$Yb$^{+}$ ions requires additional studies, which are beyond the scope of the present work.